Nikol Pashinyan: Resignation and reelection

 On 25 April 2021, Pashinyan announced his formal resignation from his post of prime minister to allow snap parliamentary elections in June.
 He continued to act as interim prime minister in the leadup to the election.
 Following Pashinyan's resignation all members of his cabinet submitted their own resignations, as required by Armenian law.

 During an 8 June speech, Pashinyan brandished a hammer around while threatening to "throw on the ground" and "bang against the wall" opposition supporters.
 Human rights defender Arman Tatoyan criticized Pashinyan's behavior and stated, "this unacceptable rhetoric is associated with mass violations of human rights".

 Pashinyan's party won the 2021 election, receiving more than half of all votes.
 Kocharyan's party disputed the election results and accused Pashinyan of electoral fraud, stating, "Hundreds of signals from polling stations testifying to organised and planned falsifications serve as a serious reason for lack of trust".

 In 2022, opposition protests were held between April and June, aiming to remove him from power.

+In December 2023, Russian broadcaster Sputnik Armenia Radio was suspended for criticizing Pashinyan.

+On 18 September 2024, the National Security Service announced it had foiled a pro-Russian coup attempt to topple Pashinyan's government.